ZachSaucier/sveltekit-blog/src/lib/posts/2017/site-redesign-2017.md

 Overall I’m very happy with the result!
 I built pretty much everything from scratch, which gave me a lot of control over the way everything acts and interacts.
 I also designed in the browser, which made switching over to code a little _too_ easy (I wasted some time fixing details when I ended up scrapping some ideas altogether).
 But I learned a fair bit, especially about some browser bugs, and had fun making things that no one has really made before.

-<h3>Other possibly interesting aspects</h3>
+### Other possibly interesting aspects

 - I tried showing new words inline by <a href="https://jsfiddle.net/ZachSaucier/t6y7yy6u/1/">scrolling them down</a>, but I can’t because of silly reasoning <a href="https://stackoverflow.com/a/6433475/2065702">in the spec</a> that prevents that behavior.
 So I ended up <a href="https://jsfiddle.net/t6y7yy6u/9/">scrambling words instead</a>.
 - I played around with <a href="https://i.imgur.com/1gQYZpw.gif">a text intro</a> (<a href="https://jsfiddle.net/uxLwdgq4/14/">code here</a>) for a bit but decided against it for usability purposes (we’re supposed to try to avoid loaders).
 - I used a little CSS animation to create the <a href="https://jsfiddle.net/4a7vgdqv/">scroll down button</a> and paired it along with some <a href="https://stackoverflow.com/a/39494245/2065702">vanilla JS smooth scroll</a> on click.
 Though I had <a href="https://jsfiddle.net/y54jcnkd/">to fix</a> a bug in Edge/IE because it didn’t like me using decimals in a CSS keyframes percent.
 - For a little while I was getting <a href="https://i.stack.imgur.com/GMoWC.png">weird black artifacts</a> at the very start of playback of my HTML5 videos (probably because my desktop is older than my web development career) so I added poster images for the video (using the `poster` attribute).
 It didn’t solve the issue, but it made it so the initial view wasn’t ugly.
 - I played around with coloring the background of the preview text on hover and got it working despite <a href="https://stackoverflow.com/a/20852489/2065702">a problem with their stacking context</a> (solved by using a pseudo-element of the color instead of the background of the element itself) but ended up not using it because it caused the hover states to look too busy.
-- To create <a href="https://zachsaucier.com/favicon.png">the favicon</a> I removed everything from the header except the Z and scaled it down to the required 16x16px.
+- To create the favicon I removed everything from the header except the Z and scaled it down to the required 16x16px.

 Let me know if you’re curious about any other aspects of my work that I didn’t talk about!